Scomar82/7-Days-Modlets/README.md

   - The new Ammo Typs can be unlocked by the Perk Advanced Engineering Level 1 und the Bundle Crafting of them at Level 2.
   - Additional ressources for the Fire-Ammo are GasCans and for Lightning-Ammo are NitratPowder.
   - Fire-Ammo sets your target on fire and Lightning-Ammo stuns your target

+**Scomar82_Health-Bar:**
+Inspired from AGF Health Bar, but it was to small for me.
+  - Shows always the current Health of your aimed target

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)